-- Something similar was done by Lex Luthor in the movie Superman II, though he was apparently able to project a hologram of himself and his henchman playing chess.
+- Something similar was done by Lex Luthor in Superman II, though he was apparently able to project a hologram of himself and his henchman playing chess.

-- Done in the film Hollow Man with a thermal camera so no-one notices his escape.
+- Done in Hollow Man with a thermal camera so no-one notices his escape.

-- The movie Mission Impossible 3 had a spoof, where the scene being spoofed was projected onto what appeared to be a large projection screen.
+- Mission: Impossible III had a spoof, where the scene being spoofed was projected onto what appeared to be a large projection screen.
 Said screen was the size of the hall, and had to be synchronized to its location.
 The spoof was only revealed when the screen started to droop.

 - In Unaccompanied Minors, the characters escape from a holding cell by making a video of themselves with video-enabled cell phones and taping the cell phones in front of the security cameras.
 (Of course, in real life, this would have the same problem with being out of focus that the Polaroid Punk would have.)

 - Hudson Hawk contains a textbook example of the Splice-and-Dice method, right down to the unusual occurrence captured on film which later tips off the security guys that something's amiss; to their credit, they immediately realize that someone's replaying earlier camera footage.
 (It helps that the unusual occurrence was both unique and highly distinctive; if it were just somebody walking by a camera, things might've been different.)